bcgov/nr-af-pods/testing/test-automation-tools/pods-chrome-extension/README.md

    * Open Chrome extensions using `chrome://extensions/`
      * Enable Developer mode
      * Load unpacked to load the PODS Chrome extension by pointing it to the chrome-mv3-dev folder.
- * Run `pnpm dev` for developing the extension so that your changes to the code will be reflected in real time.
+ * Run `pnpm dev` for developing the extension so that your changes to the code will be reflected in real-time.
  * Open https://sites.google.com/view/pods-testing?testScript=https://raw.githubusercontent.com/bcgov/nr-af-pods/dev/testing/test-scripts/dev/claim/blank-test-script.json
    * You can change the `testScript` parameter above.